Point Heathcote: History

 The area was named after George Gage Heathcote, son of Admiral Sir Henry Heathcote, a midshipman on HMS Success, who is said to have been the first European to land there.
 It was one of the landing and camp sites of Captain James Stirling during his exploration of the Swan River in April 1827.
-Point Heathcote was considered as a site for the capital city by Stirling, before selecting its current position.
+Point Heathcote was considered as a site for the capital city by Stirling, before he selected its current position.

 Prior to European settlement, the area was known to the Noongar indigenous people as Goolugatup.
 It was a permanent camping area, and also used for initiation ceremonies.

 Hospital

 Point Heathcote was the site of the Point Heathcote Mental Reception Home, later known as Heathcote Hospital, for the treatment of patients with mental illness.
 The buildings were designed under the supervision of William Hardwick, who at the time was Principal Architect of the Public Works Department in Western Australia.
 The need for a new facility arose due to over-crowding conditions at Claremont Mental Hospital.
 Following a report on the inadequacies of facilities at Claremont in 1924, a 23 acre site was purchased from the Catholic Church at Point Heathcote.